tetsuzawa/mcp-remote-audience/README.md

 With the latest MCP [Authorization specification](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization), we now have a secure way of sharing our MCP servers with the world _without_ running code on user's laptops.
 Or at least, you would, if all the popular MCP _clients_ supported it yet.
 Most are stdio-only, and those that _do_ support HTTP+SSE don't yet support the OAuth flows required.

-That's where `mcp-remote` comes in.
+That's where `mcp-remote-audience` comes in.
 As soon as your chosen MCP client supports remote, authorized servers, you can remove it.
 Until that time, drop in this one liner and dress for the MCP clients you want!

 ## Usage